- 1Spain: An attractive country for investment

 The above does not preclude the reductions provided for in Order ESS/2518/2013 of December 26, 2013, regulating the training aspects of the contract for training and apprenticeship, whereby enterprises may finance the cost of training inherent in this type of contract through reductions in employer social security contributions.
 The maximum amount of these reductions will be the result of multiplying the economic module in question (face-to-face training: €8/hour; and distance training: €5/hour) by the number of hours equal to 25% of the working hours during the first year, and 15% of the working hours the second and third years.

 However, when the persons hired are beneficiaries of the Youth Guarantee System, the reductions in employer social security contributions are increased.
-In these cases, Order ESS/41/2015, of January 12, 2015, establishes that the above-mentioned multiple will be increased to 50% of the working hours during the first year, and to 25% of the working hours the second and third years.
+In these cases, the above-mentioned multiple will be increased to 50% of the working hours during the first year, and to 25% of the working hours the second and third years.

 E. Incentives for indefinite-term employment and for independent professionals under Law 1/2015

-Article 8 of Law 25/2015, of July 28, 2015, on the second chance mechanism, the reduction of financial burden and other social security measures, consolidated the incentive for indefinite-term employment and for independent professionals which had been introduced by Royal Decree-Law 1/2015, of February 27, 2015, on the second chance mechanism, the reduction of financial burden and other social security measures.
+Article 8 of Law 25/2015, of July 28, 2015, on the second chance mechanism, the reduction of financial burden and other social security measures, regulates the incentive for indefinite-term employment and for independent professionals.
 This incentive consists of the possibility of reducing the employer social security contribution, in any of its forms, in cases of indefinite-term hiring.
-In order to be eligible for this incentive, companies must (i) be up to date on the performance of their tax and social security obligations; (ii) they must not have terminated employment contracts in the preceding six months; and (iii) they must execute indefinite-term contracts that entail an increase in the level of employment at the company; and (iv) maintain over a period 36 months not only the level of indefinite-term employment but also the level of total employment attained with such contracts.
+In order to be eligible for this incentive, companies must (i) be up to date on the performance of their tax and social security obligations; (ii) they must not have terminated employment contracts in the preceding 6 months; and (iii) they must execute indefinite-term contracts that entail an increase in the level of employment at the company; and (iv) maintain over a period 36 months not only the level of indefinite-term employment but also the level of total employment attained with such contracts.

-The amount of the incentive can be up to €500, over 24 months, in cases of full-time hiring, and it is reduced proportionally based on the percentage of reduction in working time stipulated in each new contract.
+The amount of the incentive can be up to €500, over 24 months, in cases of full-time hiring, and it is reduced proportionally, in the case of part-time contracts, based on the percentage of reduction in working time stipulated in each new contract.

 Once the aforementioned period has elapsed, companies with fewer than 10 employees at the time they execute the contract qualifying for this contribution relief will be entitled to maintain the incentive throughout the following 12 months, although during this period, they may only apply the reduction up to the first €250 of the contribution base, (or, where appropriate, the relevant amount reduced proportionally, in cases of part-time hiring).

-Nonetheless, this incentive will not be applicable to certain employment relationships, such as special employment relationships (senior management, etc.) or to those that affect the spouse, ascendants, descendants and other persons related by consanguinity or affinity, or to the hiring of employees who had been hired by other group companies, among other cases.
+Nonetheless, this incentive will not be applicable to certain employment relationships, such as special employment relationships (senior management, etc.) or to those that affect the spouse, ascendants, descendants and other persons related by consanguinity or affinity, or to the hiring of employees who had been hired by other group companies.

-Lastly, the application of this incentive will be incompatible with the application of any other social security contribution reduction in respect of the same contract, other than the relief envisaged for hiring beneficiaries of the National Youth Guarantee System or the economic aid to beneficiaries of the Employment Activation Program under indefinite-term contracts.
+Lastly, the application of this incentive will be incompatible with the application of any other social security contribution reduction in respect of the same contract, other than the relief envisaged for hiring beneficiaries of the National Youth Guarantee System.

-Pursuant to Article 13 of Royal Decree-Law 7/2020, of March 12, 2020, adopting emergency measures to respond to the economic impact of COVID-19, companies engaging in activities forming part of the tourist industry, as well as the trade and hospitality industries related thereto, will be eligible for a 50% reduction, applicable in February, March, April, May and June, in the employer social security contributions for common contingencies, as well as for items collected with the unemployment, wage guarantee fund (FOGASA) and vocational training contributions made for such workers.
+Additional provision three of Royal Decree-Law 35/2020, of December 22, 2020, on urgent measures to support the tourism and hospitality industries and trade and in the tax field, establishes for companies engaging in activities forming part of the tourist industry, as well as the trade and hospitality industries related thereto, will be eligible for a 50% reduction, applicable in the months from April to October 2021, in the employer social security contributions for common contingencies, as well as for items collected with the unemployment, wage guarantee fund (FOGASA) and vocational training contributions made for such workers.

-To be eligible for this reduction, companies must generate productive activity in February, March, April, May and June and commence or maintain the occupation of seasonal workers with indefinite-term contracts during those months.
+To be eligible for this reduction, companies must generate productive activity in the months from April to October 2021 and commence or maintain the occupation of seasonal workers with indefinite-term contracts during those months.